 One way to protect yourself and make sure the rules are enforced is to let debt collectors know that you are aware of your rights.
 There are both state and federal laws to protect you.
 Any violation will be documented and sent to the Federal Trade Commission, the Consumer Financial Protection Bureau, and your state attorney general’s office.

-The rules for the Fair Debt Collection Practices Act will vary by state.
+The Fair Debt Collection Practices Act is a federal law, but some states have imposed stricter regulations.
+This means your rights will vary by state.
 For instance, if you live in California, they will have state-specific consumer protection laws that mirror the FDCPA, and these rules will apply to the loan originator.
-Know your specific state laws by contacting your state attorney general’s office or local legal aid office.
+Learn your state laws by contacting your attorney general’s office or local legal aid office.

 What is the statute of limitations on your debt?

 The good news is there is a statute of limitations on how long they can try to collect old debts.
-The clock starts when you miss a payment.
+The clock starts on the date the account becomes past due.
 The statute of limitations will depend on the type of loan and which state it originated from.

 For instance, in Nevada, it can be four years for an oral agreement and six years for a written one.
 But in New Hampshire, it is three years for both.
 Research your specific state.